jekiquin/jekiquin/README.md

 # 💫 Call me Jek

-I'm a Full Stack Developer focusing on Front End Development.

-My main language is JavaScript/TypeScript but I'm always open to learn other things.

-I'm passionate about coding because of how it constantly grows.
-I love facing new challenges and the all the struggles that come with it.
+As a Full Stack Developer specializing in Front End Development, I'm constantly in awe of the ever-evolving world of programming.
+With a deep understanding of JavaScript/TypeScript, I'm always eager to expand my horizons and take on new challenges.
+For me, the thrill of coding lies in its complexity and the satisfaction of overcoming hurdles.

+But I'm not all about programming!
+Outside of work, I love spending time outdoors playing basketball and taking leisurely strolls with my furry companion and my significant other.

 Checkout my [portfolio](https://jerickiquin2023.onrender.com).